 You have a right to lodge a complaint about the way we handle, or have handled, your personal information with the Information Commissioner’s Office (ICO), the UK’s data protection supervisory authority.
 The ICO can be contacted in a number of ways:

-However, before contacting the ICO, we would be grateful if you would get in touch with us first, using the ‘How to contact us’ details below, so we can attempt to resolve the issue.
+However, before contacting the ICO, we would be grateful if you would get in touch with us first, using the ‘Contact us’ details below, so we can attempt to resolve the issue.